Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

     }
 ```

-This indicates to us that we are updating shares for the user if time has passed since the last update:
+This indicates to us that we are accruing shares for the user if time has passed since the last update:

 ```javascript